BuckeyeSoftware/rex/doc/MATERIAL.md

 # Materials

-Materials in Rex are described with a JSON5 file
+Materials in Rex are described with a JSON5

-Every material must define properties through a JSON5 file
+Every material must define properties through JSON5

 Information on how to read this schema is described [here](JSON5.md)